RIKEN-SysSoft/mckernel/docs/users.rst

 #. procfs entry creation done by Linux work queue could starve when
    Linux CPUs are flooded with system call offloads.
 LTP-2019 sendmsg02 causes this issue.

+#.
+Linux kernel dump file doesn't include the memory allocated to McKernel.
+This is because of the issues in the implementation of the panic notifier handler.